 Display posters and signage

-Safe Work Australia has developed COVID-19 posters and signage for businesses to print and display to show your customers and employees what actions you are taking to stop the spread of COVID-19.
+Safe Work Australia has developed COVID-19 posters and signage for businesses to print and display to show customers and employees what actions are being taken to stop the spread of COVID-19.

 The following states and territories have made branded posters and signage available: